amiraiman/fem-noti-page/README.md

 ### Useful resources

 -   [MDN Pseudo Selector Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes#alphabetical_index) - This helped me in finding the 'has' selector to specifically target a parent element that has a children with a certain attributes.
+-   [Sass Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes#alphabetical_index) - This helped me in setting up sass compilation with a script instead of the CLI
+-   [NodeJS FS module](https://nodejs.dev/en/learn/writing-files-with-nodejs/) - This helped me in figuring out how to write the compiled sass into a css file.

 ## Author